LinkShake/js-ai-docs-explorer/api/README.md

+## About this branch

+This is the branch for testing only the api without Clerk auth

 ## How to run the two apis

 This section assumes that, after cloning the repo, you run `cd api` in your terminal and installed all the dependencies with `npm install`.